-- To pay arbitrage rebate, if any, due on any Outstanding Bonds. - To pay interest on all Outstanding Senior Bonds and other parity obligations. - To pay the principal and redemption price, if any, of all Outstanding Senior Bonds, and other parity obligations, as the same become due. - To maintain the Debt Service Reserve Requirement, if any, in the Reserve Fund. - To make any deposits, at the State's discretion, into the Rate Stabilization Fund. - To make deposits, at the State's discretion or if required, into the Junior Subordinate Redemption Fund. - To pay any expenses payable from the Program Fund.
+- To pay arbitrage rebate, if any, due on any Outstanding Bonds. - To pay interest on all Outstanding Senior Bonds and other parity obligations. - To pay the principal and redemption price, if any, of all Outstanding Senior Bonds, and other parity obligations, as the same become due. - To maintain the Reserve Fund Requirement in the Reserve Fund; currently there is no Reserve Fund Requirement (and no balance in the Reserve Fund). - To make any deposits, at the State's discretion, into the Rate Stabilization Fund; currently no Rate Stabilization Fund exists. - To make deposits, at the State's discretion or if required, into the Junior Subordinate Redemption Fund. - To pay any expenses payable from the Program Fund.